hexagon5un/embed_with_elliot-circular_buffer/README.md

 There are multiple demo versions hidden in the history of this project.
 Check them out!

-You can cut/paste these links

 * [Naive Demo (a793508)](https://github.com/hexagon5un/embed_with_elliot-circular_buffer/commit/a793508bc38481f820146f62dcdacfbeef1df6ee): with lots of printing.
-Good for getting a feel for the circular buffer code.
+Good to watch it run and figure out what's going on.
+Probably too long, sorry.

 * [Loopback Demo (f33be28)](https://github.com/hexagon5un/embed_with_elliot-circular_buffer/commit/f33be289cb8738c8aa881feaf8aeadc783984841): shows how two buffers (one for receiving and one for transmitting) and some interrupt code can handle serial input and output.
 This is a lot like what the Arduino libraries do under the hood, but written less generally and much more transparently, IMO.